huohuoren4/docs/python/pytest/how_to_guides/write_plugin.md

 ## Requiring/Loading plugins in a test module or conftest file

-You can require plugins in a test module or a `conftest.py` file using pytest_plugins:
+You can require plugins in a test module or a `conftest.py` file using `pytest_plugins`:

 ```python
 pytest_plugins = ["name1", "name2"]